monmima/main-aide-memoire/README.md

 ## Step 7

-Creating a Template for each individual page.
+Creating a Template for each individual page with Ele Custom Skin (aka Elementor Custom Skin) by Dudaster.com.
+The free version will do.

-1. Go to the dashboard (lef part of the screen)
+1. Go to the **Templates** tab, in the left-hand WP dashboard
-2. Click on Template (just under Elementor), and then click on Theme Builder
+2. Click on **Theme Builder**
-3. Click on the Single tab
+3. Go to the Loop tab
-4. Click on the Add New Single green button
+4. Click on Add New
-5. In the drop-down menus, you should select/type:
+5. In the **Choose Template** modal window, type/select:
-    - Default
-    - Property
+    - Single
     - Default Single Property
-    ===
-    - Single Page
-5. In the drop-down menu, select Single Pagee and give the name Default Single Property to your template.
-6. Close the modal window.
+6. Click Create Template
-7. You should now be in the normal Elementor editor.
+7. Now you can close the modal window.
+You should now be in the Elementor editor.
+8. Using the left-hand panel, add a Featured Image to the page
+9. Click Publish (green button)
+10. Create a condition for the template where you associate Property with the Default Single Property
+11. Now you should see what you just created on your Web site!

-## Step 8
+# Step 8

+Adding more content to the template.

+1. Select a Text Editor element and drag and drop to the template
+2. Click on the Dynamic Tags tab (looks like a database icon)
+3. Choose ACF Field option
+4. Click on the wrench icon
+5. Select field
+6. In Advanced, you might want to write something before or after your element such as "Location: "
+7. Voilà!